OlinDSA2025/olindsa2025.github.io/in_class/day02.md

 toc_sticky: true
 ---

+## Announcements and Reminders

+* If you want a supplemental book to the course material, I recommend you get [this book](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/).
+I'll be sampling an exercise from it here or there, and it has comprehensive explanations of many of the course topics.
+That said, I won't be assigning reading from it (any readings will be ones that are freely available on the web).

 ## Algorithm Design Patterns Whirlwind Tour

 We're going to take a few classes to get a feel for the various algorithmic design patterns we will meet this semester.
 During class 1, we met the design pattern *divide and conquer*.
 Today, we'll be learning about greedy algorithms.